-The term wild camping is interpreted differently depending on where you are and what type of camping you are doing.
+The term wild camping is interpreted differently in the UK, depending on where you are and what type of camping you are doing.

 Broadly speaking, wild camping is pitching up your tent, or parking your caravan or motorhome, free of charge, in a remote and picturesque location, with few facilities available aside from the ones you have taken with you.